shontelleQA/qa-end-to-end/01-live-app-testing/OrangeHRM_EmployeeFlow/README.md

 # 🟠 OrangeHRM Employee Management Testing Project

-This project documents hands-on QA testing of the **Employee Management** workflow inside the [OrangeHRM Open Source Demo](https://opensource-demo.orangehrmlive.com/).
+This project demonstrates QA of the **Employee Management** workflow inside the [OrangeHRM Open Source Demo](https://opensource-demo.orangehrmlive.com/).

-It simulates a real sprint cycle — covering test planning, manual test case design, execution tracking, and defect reporting — using live application flows, real test data, and practical QA artifacts.
+It simulates a real sprint cycle including test planning, manual test case design, execution tracking, and defect reporting.
+All artifacts are preserved in this folder to show a complete QA workflow, from scope to outcomes.

 ---